 |Selenium RC has a much-complicated architecture.
 An application named Selenium Remote Control needs to be run before the tests can be started.||WebDriver has a simple architecture - the browser is controlled from the OS level and you just need the language IDE.|

 |3.||Selenium Core can access disabled elements.||WebDriver interacts with the pages more realistically.|

 |4.||Selenium RC has a much more mature API but there are redundancies and confusing commands.||WebDriver has a simpler API, without redundancies and confusing commands.|

 |5.||The headless htmlUnit browsers are not supported on Selenium RC.
 A real and visible browser is needed by Selenium RC.||WebDriver can support the headless htmlUnit browser.|

 Selenium offers a portable framework to automate web-based testing.
-It offers a playback for the functional tests where there would be no need to learn the scripting language.
+It offers playback for the functional tests where there would be no need to learn the scripting language.
 These tests would have the capability to run on most of the modern browsers.
-Being open source, the developers are allowed to download it for free and use it without being charged.
+Being open-source, the developers are allowed to download it for free and use it without being charged.